Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/WiFi/Class WiFi.rst

 **Parameters**
 ~~~~~~~~~~~~~~

-networkItem: specify the network item that retrieves the information.
+networkItem: Specify the network item that retrieves the information required.

-required.
 Network item indicates the index of scanNetwork result that stored in the network scan list array arranging in RSSI descending order.

 **Returns**
 ~~~~~~~~~~~